giovanni-depalma/backend-technical-test-v2/README.md

 It's also configured the security, with "oauth2 resourceserver" If you want to start the application without security, you can use "dev-unsecured" profile.

+### Docker-Compose

+Docker compose starts 2 services
+- identity server
+- the app

+You can only start "identity service" during development to test security.